 - Classic cars and luxury cars

-- Motorcycles, Harley’s and sport bikes
+- Motorcycles, Harley, and sports bikes

-- Electric and alternative energy vehicles
+- Electric and alternative energy vehicles freight internationally

 - Collections and dealership inventory

-- Recreational vehicles (RVs), motor homes and fifth wheels
+- Recreational vehicles (RVs), motor homes, and fifth-wheels

-- Privately owned vehicles (POV) for military
+- Privately owned vehicles (POV) for international military vehicle shipping

 - Oversize vehicles and heavy equipment

-- Yachts, boats and other watercraft
+- Yachts, boats, and other watercraft

-Overseas Vehicle Transport Info Center
+International Vehicle Shipping Info Center